 Oh, to be fifty again…Or to appear to be fifty again.

 “I can tell from looking at you that you were once very beautiful,” he said.
 He couldn’t wait to say that.
-I said nothing, and had to consciously maintain what I thought was a neutral expression as my thoughts went wild.
+I said nothing, and had to consciously maintain a neutral expression as my thoughts went wild.
 Once very beautiful?
 You mean I don’t appear beautiful now?
 I’m old and wrinkled and saggy and undesirable?
 Was he looking at my double chin?
 Furrowed neck?
 The creases around my mouth?
 Could he tell that I still apply highlights in my hair in a vain attempt to camouflage the creeping grey?

 Did he think he had just given me a compliment?